Katharine, Duchess of Kent: Later years

-The Duchess of Kent decided in 2002 not to use the style "Her Royal Highness" herself and to reduce her royal duties.
-Since then, she has been informally known as Katharine Kent or Katharine, Duchess of Kent, although her formal style (e.g., in the Court Circular) remains HRH The Duchess of Kent.
-Despite her decision to stay away from public life, the Duchess continued to appear at major events including the wedding of Prince William and Catherine Middleton in 2011, the concert at Buckingham Palace and thanksgiving service at St Paul's Cathedral during the Queen's Diamond Jubilee celebrations in 2012, and the wedding of Prince Harry and Meghan Markle in 2018.
-However, she did not attend the celebrations for the Queen's Platinum Jubilee nor her state funeral in 2022.
+She decided in 2002 not to use the style "Her Royal Highness" herself and to reduce her royal duties.
+From that point onward, she was informally known as Katharine Kent or Katharine, Duchess of Kent, although her formal style (e.g., in the Court Circular) remained HRH The Duchess of Kent.
+Despite her decision to stay away from public life, Katharine continued to appear at major events including the wedding of Prince William and Catherine Middleton in 2011, the concert at Buckingham Palace and thanksgiving service at St Paul's Cathedral during Queen Elizabeth II's Diamond Jubilee celebrations in 2012, and the wedding of Prince Harry and Meghan Markle in 2018.
+She did not attend Queen Elizabeth II's funeral in 2022 or the coronation of King Charles III in 2023.

-In December 1989, Katharine was a guest on the BBC Radio 4 programme Desert Island Discs.
-In keeping with her withdrawal from full royal duties in 1996, the Duchess took a position as a music teacher in Wansbeck Primary School in Kingston upon Hull.
-She also gave piano lessons in a rented studio flat near her official residence at Kensington Palace.
-The Duchess of Kent had served as the president of the Royal Northern College of Music, and was the director of National Foundation for Youth Music from 1999 to 2007.
-In March 2004, Katharine was the subject of Real Story on BBC One.
-She talked about her career as a music teacher saying "teaching [the children] is very satisfying.
-It's a privilege.
-To me it's one of the most exciting jobs anyone can do."
-In 2005, the Duchess spoke in an interview on BBC Radio 3 of her liking of rap music and of the singer/songwriter Dido, whose song "Thank You" she chose as one of her favourite pieces of music.
-She is patron of the charity Making Music, the National Federation of Music Societies, an umbrella organisation for amateur and voluntary music groups.
-Katharine is among the co-founders of Future Talent, a charity that helps young children with low-income backgrounds pursue a career in music.

-In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, stated that he had penetrated Katharine and Edward's bank accounts.
+In 2011, close associates of private investigator Jonathan Rees, who was linked to the News International phone hacking scandal, alleged that he had accessed the bank accounts of Katharine and her husband.

 In May 2016, she hosted a concert for young children at Buckingham Palace in her capacity as founder of Future Talent.
-In August 2016, the Duchess became an ambassador for Samaritans after a volunteer at the Teesside branch contacted her.
-She had previously been its Royal Patron from 1971 until 1999.
-The Duchess is also a supporter of UNICEF.
-In 2022, the Duchess expressed her love and penchant for gangsta rap, typified by Eminem and Ice Cube.
+In August 2016, Katharine became an ambassador for Samaritans after a volunteer at the Teesside branch contacted her.
+She had previously been its royal patron from 1971 until 1999.
+Katharine was also a supporter of UNICEF.
+In 2022, she expressed her love and penchant for gangsta rap, typified by Eminem and Ice Cube.